-- Proof of residency such as: electric or water bill, lease agreement, vehicle-registration receipt, mortgage documents, homestead exemption receipt, bank statement, notarized employer verification on company letterhead (with a phone number) that states your address, your parent or guardian's state driver's license (valid for those who are under 21).
+- Proof of residency such as: electric or water bill, lease agreement, vehicle-registration receipt, mortgage documents, homestead exemption receipt, bank statement, notarized employer verification on company letterhead (with a phone number) that states your address, your parent or guardian's state driver's license.

 - Appropriate fees (see below)

-If you are applying for only a motorcycle license, the cost is $14, for a new license or a renewal.
-If you are under 18, the cost is only $6.
-If you already have your Class R driver's license, the cost is $6 to add a motorcycle endorsement.
+If you are applying for only a motorcycle license, the cost is $17 for 4 years and $33 for 8 years, for a new license or a renewal.
+If you are under 18 years old, the cost is only $14.
+If you already have your Class R driver's license, the cost is $5 to add a motorcycle endorsement for 4 years.

 Mississippi enforces a helmet law for all motorcycle drivers and riders.
 The Motorcycle Safety Foundation provides detailed information to help you choose the right type of helmet.